apiel/zicTracker/README.md

 `E_3⠾1⤸`

 The first 3 char `E_3` is the note.
 The 4th char is the velocity `⠾`.
 The 5th char is the conditional to play the pattern.
-The 6th char `⤸` is the slide to the next step.
+The 6th char `⤸` is the tie to the next step.

 ### Step condition